You will be required to Agree to the terms outlined below at the time of the Adoption Application

-For your Personal References, please do not put any information into email fields other than the emails themselves (do not put “n/a” etc.).
-If you do not have a Personal reference with an email address, please leave the field blank.
-Doing so can cause issues with sending out emails directly to your Personal References.
-Please also check to make sure that the emails you add are valid.
-It’s a good idea to email your personal references ahead of time letting them know to expect an email from us.
-This will also make sure that the emails you have our valid.
+For your Personal References, please do not put any information into email fields other than the emails themselves (do not put “n/a”, “none”, “unknown” etc.).
+You are required to submit Personal References with email addresses.
+If you enter anything other than an email address in this field you application will be denied immediately.
+Please also check to make sure that the emails you enter are valid.
+It’s a good idea to email your personal references ahead of time letting them know, to expect an email from us.
+This will also make sure that the emails you have are valid.
 They will receive the email within 15 minutes of you submitting the application as this is done AUTOMATICALLY by our system.
 If the emails are not correct, the personal references will not receive their email and will considerably slow down your application.

 If you have a small dog in your household (under 20 lbs.) then you may not be considered for adoption.
 Many Cane Corso dogs in the rescue have a small-prey drive and it can put your small dog/pet in danger.
 This also goes for people with pets such as Cats, Ferrets, Sugar Gliders, Chinchillas, Raccoons, & Squirrels.
 In the event that you are approved with the exception of the small animal(s).
 Cane Corso Rescue will put you on a waiting list in the event that we do not have a dog that fits your family.
 When a dog comes along that does not show signs of small-prey drive, then we will notify you.

 Please remember that your new dog will be experiencing increased stress.
 Though it is good stress to go home, it is still stress and different dogs react differently.